ryje3658/pets_api/README.md

 Add one of below routes to base url to make a call.
 Make sure there is a  trailing ‘/’ at the end (Ex.  jensenry.pythonanywhere.com/api/pets/)

 ### admin/
 - Admin page, can log in as a superuser and view or alter any entries in the database.
-(This isn’t actually an API route callable by the frontend- it just provides a UI to see the database.)
+(This isn’t actually an API route callable by the frontend- it just provides a UI to interact with the database.)

 ### api/ [GET]
 - This isn’t actually an api call you’d use.
 But while exploring/debugging it does have a nice UI to click around the API and follow hyperlinks to endpoints.